Nekidev/anibase-api/README.md

 Base url: [https://api.anibase.co/v1](https://api.anibase.co/v1)

 ## What you should know
 Welcome to the AniBase API!
-We're glad you are considering using our API for your amazing project 😍.
+We're happy to know you are considering using our API for your amazing project 😍.
 Before you start diving in, there are some things that you should know.

 ### How the server is built
 We (actually I'm a single dev, you get the point) have built our servers using Python 3.10 and the [Django framework](https://www.djangoproject.com/).
 This is why many things, such as the filtering and other things relate mainly to the Django ORM.